Ben Rose, Chief Underwriting Officer, Superscript

 Unlike many energy companies, which now waive exit fees, insurance providers pile on arbitrary admin fees - sometimes even to make the minutiae of changes - and usually only offer annual contracts, with cancellation fees.

-At Digital Risks, we embrace flexibility.
+At Superscript, we embrace flexibility.
 We understand that your business needs to be agile, adapting to fast-moving internal and external pressures.
 We recognise that the cover you need may change from one month to another.
-You can take advantage of the Digital Risks perk through the Perks section of our Revolut Business web app following the simple instructions to get started.
+You can take advantage of the Superscript perk through the Perks section of our Revolut Business web app following the simple instructions to get started.